The Great Glen Way: Map, Baggage Transfer, Accommodation, and more!

 Quick personal advice

-The Great Glen Way is a long-distance route that starts in Fort William and ends in Inverness, and follows the major natural faultline of the Great Glen which divides Scotland from coast to coast.
-This extraordinary trail is 79 mi / 127 km long and offers its visitors breathtaking landscapes including lochs, hills, and forests.
+The Great Glen Way is a long-distance route that starts in Fort William and ends in Inverness, following the major natural faultline of the Great Glen which divides Scotland from coast to coast.
+This extraordinary trail is 79 mi / 127 km long and offering breathtaking landscapes of lochs, hills, and forests.
 If you are looking for a gentle walk in Scotland, the Great Glen Way is an excellent option.
 In this blog post, we will provide you with all the information that you need to complete the Great Glen Way, including a map, the route and stages, accommodation, baggage transfer, camping, and more!

 The Great Glen Way starts at the foot of the impressive Ben Nevis and takes you along the coasts of Loch Lochy, Loch Oich, and the forests above Loch Ness.
 This route will also guide you through some historical milestones of this turbulent region, past castles, forts, and scenes of some of Scotland’s bloodiest battles.
-Despite running at lower levels, you can also choose to follow the higher level option of the Great Glen Way between Fort Augustus and Drumnadrochit.
+As one of the highlights of Scotland walking holidays, the Great Glen Way offers a unique blend of natural beauty and history.
+Despite running at lower levels, you can also choose to follow the higher level option of the trail between Fort Augustus and Drumnadrochit.
 This higher section offers more dramatic views for a little more effort.

 Did you know that we can book all overnight accommodation for the Great Glen Way for you?
 Check out all our options here.

-The Great Glen Way runs from south to north, from Fort William to Inverness.
+The Great Glen Way runs from south to north, starting in Fort William and finishing in Inverness.
 The route is 79 miles/127 kilometers long and is traditionally divided into 6 stages:

 • Stage 1, Fort William to Gairlochy: 10.5 mi / 17 km